acquitelol/elle/README.md

 * A type definition is used to differentiate between the scope and size of different variables.
 You must define a type when declaring variables, taking variables as arguments in a function, and yielding the next value from a variadic argument pointer.

 Elle's types are quite similar to C in terms of their definition.
 They can be a recursive pointer type too such as `char **` (An array of strings).
-Although C has a limit on the number of pointers that a type can have (it is 2 in the C spec), Elle does **not** because a type is an Option<T> internally and as such, the concept of a `void *` or `nil *` does not exist.
+Although C has a limit on the number of pointers that a type can have (it is 2 in the C spec), Elle does **not**.

 These are the mappings of types in Elle: